John Ursua: Seattle Seahawks

 Despite one more year of eligibility at Hawaii, Ursua declared for the 2019 NFL draft on Christmas Day of 2018.
 He was selected by the Seattle Seahawks in the seventh round with the 236th overall selection.
 Prior to the start of the draft, the Seahawks' last pick was in the 6th Round.
 However, during the draft they traded a 2020 sixth-rounder to the Jacksonville Jaguars for the seventh-round pick that was ultimately used to select Ursua.
 He is the 72nd player in Hawaiian history to be selected in the NFL draft and the third ever selected by the Seahawks, joining M.L.
 Johnson in 1987 and Wayne Hunter in 2003.
 He was the second Rainbow Warrior selected in the 2019 Draft, joining Jahlani Tavai, a second round pick by the Detroit Lions.
 It is the first time Hawaii had multiple players drafted in the same year since the 2011 NFL draft when Alex Green (Green Bay Packers), Greg Salas (St. Louis Rams), and Kealoha Pilares (Carolina Panthers) were selected.

 In the 2019 season, Ursua appeared in three regular season games and recorded one reception for 11 receiving yards, which occurred in Week 17 against the San Francisco 49ers.

 Ursua was placed on the reserve/COVID-19 list by the team on August 9, 2020, and activated from the list three days later.
-He was waived on September 8, 2020, and was re-signed to the practice squad the next day.
-He signed a reserve/future contract on January 13, 2021.
+He was waived on September 8, and was re-signed to the practice squad the next day.
+He signed a reserve/future contract with Seattle on January 13, 2021.

 Ursua suffered a torn ACL in the second preseason game of 2021.
 He was placed on injured reserve on August 23, 2021.